eclipse-edc/Connector/docs/developer/decision-records/2023-03-09-event-framework-refactoring/README.md

 This decision record covers the refactor and improvements of the Event Framework in two main aspects:

-- Simplify the definition and maintenance of even types.
+- Simplify the definition and maintenance of event types.
 - A new way of typed subscriptions based on event type.

-The `Event` and the `EventPayload` will be merged together in `Event` class representing the payload abstraction, while a new concrete class `EventEnvelope` will be introduced for holding and dispatching the previously mentioned events, and it will contain all the event metadata like id, timestamp, etc..
+The `Event` and the `EventPayload` will be merged together in the `Event` class representing the payload abstraction, while a new concrete class `EventEnvelope` will be introduced for holding and dispatching the previously mentioned `Event`, and it will contain all the event metadata like id, timestamp, etc..

 Additionally, we will introduce/refactor methods in the `EventRouter` and `EventSubscriber` for subscribing to events based on their kind.